microsoft/teams-ai/getting-started/CONCEPTS/STREAMING.md

 #### Optional additions:
 - Set the informative message in the `ActionPlanner` declaration via the `StartStreamingMessage` config.
-- As previously, set the feedback loop toggle in the `AIOptions` object in the `ai` declaration and specify a handler.
+- As previously, set the feedback loop toggle in the `AIOptions` object in the `app` declaration and specify a handler.
 - Set attachments in the final chunk via the  `EndStreamHandler` in the `ActionPlanner` declaration.

 #### C#